The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 The Scale of the Problem

-The maturation of decentralized finance has created a structural paradox at the heart of the DAO model.
-Organizations that began as lightweight coordination mechanisms for on-chain protocols now preside over treasuries of meaningful institutional scale.
+The maturation of decentralised finance has created a structural paradox at the heart of the DAO model.
+Organisations that began as lightweight coordination mechanisms for on-chain protocols now preside over treasuries of meaningful institutional scale.
 Assets frequently run to hundreds of millions of dollars, concentrated in native governance tokens, stablecoins, and increasingly diversified positions across other digital assets and real-world asset instruments.

 Yet the governance frameworks applied to those assets often lag the ambition of the protocols themselves.
 Token-weighted governance votes determine deployment, diversification, and risk parameters in processes that are slow, susceptible to voter apathy, and exposed to manipulation by large holders.
 There is frequently no professional investment mandate, no defined risk framework, no independent oversight, and no audit trail that would satisfy an institutional counterparty.